darlanxw/slack-block-builder-docs/docs/setter-methods.md

 ### Methods That _Append_ – Can Be Called Multiple Times

-Being able to call the appending builder methods more than once is one of the best features of **Block Builder**.
+Being able to call the appending setter methods more than once is one of the best features of **Block Builder**.
 It allows for a lot of flexibility and especially comes in handy when working with conditionals, where you might append some Blocks or Elements depending on the result of a condition.

 ```javascript
 const myModal = () => {